-Montagna Klein Camden is a leading Virginia truck accident law firm with offices in Norfolk, Virginia Beach, and Newport News.
-We have a long history of protecting our injured clients against insurance companies who will do everything within their power to prove they are not liable and by recovering maximum compensation for their truck accident claims.
-With our firm, you can sit back and focus on recovering from your traumatic experience while we handle the complexities of your truck accident claim and get you the compensation you deserve.
+Montagna Law is a Virginia truck accident law firm with offices in Norfolk, Virginia Beach, and Newport News.
+We have a long history of protecting our injured clients against insurance companies while recovering compensation for their Virginia truck accident claims.
+Call us at 877-622-8100 or use our online contact form to schedule a free consultation and learn how we will put our experience to work for you.

 An accident with a large commercial truck is significantly more likely to result in death than a crash involving two cars.

-For example, carrier companies and their insurance providers are well aware of how high the stakes can be in a truck accident case.
-They are prepared to defend aggressively.
-Our experienced truck accident lawyers are crucial to protecting your best interests and leveling the playing field.
+Carrier companies and their insurance providers know how high the stakes can be in a truck accident case and are prepared to defend aggressively.
+Our experienced Virginia truck accident lawyers are an undeniable asset in protecting your interests and leveling the playing field.

 Generally speaking, the damages available to a victim of a truck accident in Virginia include (but may not be limited to):

-If you have sustained injuries in a commercial truck accident, proving the accident was a result of negligence can be key to the process of recovering maximum compensation for your losses.
-In truck accidents, negligence can be any behavior or act that may be considered a breach of duty on the truck drivers’ part according to their duty of care.
+If you have sustained injuries in a commercial truck accident, proving the accident was a result of negligence is key to the process of recovering maximum compensation for your losses.
+In truck accidents, negligence can be any behavior or act that may be considered a breach of the truck driver’s duty of care.

-Under the regulatory process imparted by the Federal Motor Carrier Safety Administration (FMCSA), truck drivers are responsible for following certain rules and regulations while on duty including:
+Under the regulatory process imparted by the FMCSA, truck drivers are responsible for following certain rules and regulations while on duty, including:

 If you are involved in an accident with a truck driver who has failed to follow these regulations, you may be able to prove negligence on their part.